Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 What’s the fine print?

 Maine investigator and investigative assistant bonds remain in effect for two years unless canceled or claimed against.
-Principals must provide a continuation certificate to the state every 2 years for as long as they wish to maintain their license.
+Principals must provide a continuation certificate to the state every two years for as long as they wish to maintain their license.

 How to become a private investigator in Maine

 In addition to posting a surety bond, an applicant must be the following qualifications to become a private investigator: